nl-design-system/documentatie/docs/community/events/design-systems-week-2024/english/program.md

 Some of the talks are in Dutch, others are in English.
 This page lists the talks that are in English.

 _All sessions can be joined online for free.
 Each talk will take about 30 minutes, including time for questions.
 [Sign up](/events/design-systems-week/sign-up) to receive updates and download [our calendar file](/dsweek-2024/dsweek-2024.ics) to add the week to your calendar._

 <DSWSession title="Using USWDS Accessibility Tests to Develop Accessibility Skills Across Government Teams" speakers={[speakers.AmyCole]} lang="en" organisation="US Web Design System">

 Amy will share plain-language accessibility tests the USWDS team has created for checking the accessibility of individual components.
 Attendees will learn how any web team — technical or not — can use these tests to perform baseline manual accessibility testing (like keyboard, screen reader, mobile, and zoom magnification testing) on their own sites.
-She will also describe the team’s iterative design and development process for these checklists, and how other teams can develop their owns.
+She will also describe the team’s iterative design and development process for these checklists, and how other teams can develop their own.

 </DSWSession>